Edengarde/test/README.md

-# test
+# Test
-This is a test so just don't say anything. ok?
+This is a test so, don't say anything. ok?